Essex County changes timeline for bed tax hike

-Heeding lodging owners' cries, Essex County Board of Supervisor Chairman Shaun Gillilland has used COVID-19 emergency powers to alter an upcoming increase to the county's occupancy tax.
+Heeding lodging owners’ cries, Essex County Board of Supervisors Chairman Shaun Gillilland has used COVID-19 emergency powers to alter an upcoming increase to the county’s occupancy tax.

 On Thursday, Gillilland, R-Willsboro, issued a press release announcing he was using state of emergency powers granted amid the COVID-19 pandemic to change that timeline and let the occupancy tax be 3% for all lodging bookings and contracts made before June 1.